Thinking of taking an Italian language course in Italy?

 Can I stay and study in the afternoon?

-Sure, we have a spacious library / study centre where you can spread out your books and notes.
+Sure, find an empty classroom, spread out your books and notes.
 Stay as long as you wish.
-And most afternoons there’s a tutor to help you with your homework or make conversation in Italian.
+Most afternoons there’s a tutor to help you with your homework or make conversation in Italian.

 Is there WiFi?